Indiana administers the Uniform Bar Examination (UBE).

 The MPRE consists of 60 multiple-choice questions—50 scored questions and 10 unscored questions.
 As with the MBE, each question on the MPRE is followed by four possible answer options.
 You’ll have two hours to complete the exam.

 The MPRE is scored on a scale that ranges from 50 to 100.
-Indiana requires a minimum-passing MPRE score of 85.
+The Indiana Board of Bar Examiners requires a minimum-passing MPRE score of 75, which is tied for the lowest minimum-passing score of any United States jurisdiction.